Von heute auf morgen: Synopsis

 Place: A modern living room/bedroom.

 The husband and wife have returned from an evening out and recall the earlier flirtations of the night.
 During the conversation, the wife gradually changes into a lovely negligee.
 Their small child interrupts, and is put back to bed.
 The singer, from earlier in the evening, telephones, making the husband jealous.
 The wife changes into a cocktail dress, then back into the simple house-dress seen at the start of the opera.

 In the morning, the singer and the friend arrive for an early visit, and are served coffee.
 They champion all the latest trends in society.
 When they leave, the husband and wife realize, over breakfast, that their own relationship is based on love, not the mere latest fashion.

 Instrumentation

-The score calls for: 2 flutes, 2 oboes, 4 clarinets, 2 bassoons, 3 saxophones, 2 horns, 2 trumpets, 3 trombones, tuba, percussion, mandolin, guitar, harp, piano, celesta, strings.
+The score calls for: 2 flutes, 2 oboes, 4 clarinets, 2 bassoons, 3 saxophones, 2 horns, 2 trumpets, 3 trombones, tuba, percussion, mandolin, guitar, harp, piano, celesta, and strings.

 A performance lasts for about one hour.
 It contains music for flexatone.